 TMJ (temporomandibular joint) disorders are common problems with the jaw.
 This small jaw joint is complex, often causing earaches, headaches, decreased ability to open the mouth, pain when opening and closing, or clicking noises.
 When TMJ symptoms occur, you should contact Oral and Maxillofacial Surgical Consultants to set up an exam and consultation.

 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel are experienced in identifying the cause and diagnosing your situation.
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel and Aslam-Pervez are experienced in identifying the cause and diagnosing your situation.
 They will work with you to develop a treatment plan, which could include self care, splints, physical therapy, anti-inflammatory or muscle relaxants, steroid injections, surgery, or a combination of treatments.